 We can’t expect technology companies to introduce a panacea.
 Mark Zuckerberg himself noted that Facebook will need “years” to fix its flawed tools.
 And truly minimizing and safeguarding Africans’ personal data clashes with many technology companies’ core business model: targeted advertising.

-Cambridge Analytica did what countless other third-party apps do.
-It gathered private data from Facebook for strategic messaging.
 For this reason, it’s time for African policymakers to draft common-sense data protection laws.
 In Kenya, the government has been discussing a data protection bill since 2013.
 Its aim is noble: “To regulate the collection, retrieval, processing, storage, use and disclosure of personal data.”
 The bill also defines “personal data” in clear terms: “Information relating to the race, gender, sex, pregnancy, marital status, national, ethnic or social origin…” The list continues admirably.